Preceptor Resources and Development

-Many of our pharmacists within LMPS are directly involved in teaching, mentoring, and precepting our residents.
-We are a committed and experienced group including a number of Canada's most respected clinicians and leaders in our profession.
+LMPS Pharmacists are a committed and experienced group of preceptors ,including a number of Canada's most respected clinicians and leaders in our profession.
 The ongoing commitment and support of our many dedicated preceptors is much appreciated and is vital to the success of the LMPS residency program!

 The resident shall be precepted by qualified pharmacists or, in the case of learning experiences in pharmacy operations, qualified pharmacy technicians who have the experience, desire and aptitude to teach.